African cricket wants to avoid Hundred 'rivalry' despite calendar clash - ExBulletin

 “It will be players from the UK, Pakistan, India, Bangladesh, Sri Lanka, of course South Africa and Zimbabwe, and the local players within the ACA.

-Indeed, those local players have already had their chance thanks to last year’s first-ever Africa Cup – a T20 tournament for non-Test playing countries on the continent.
+Indeed, those local players have already had their chance thanks to last year’s first-ever Africa Cup – a T20 tournament for non-Test playing nations on the continent.

 “We have already chosen a best 22 African squad from the last T20 (the Africa Cup) so they are currently the best players that will filter into these franchises,” added Suliman.